ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 * Client must send `Sec-WebSocket-Version` and `Sec-WebSocket-Key`.
 * Server must confirm the protocol by returning `Sec-WebSocket-Accept`.
 * Client may send a list of application subprotocols via `Sec-WebSocket-Protocol`.
-* Server must select one of the advertised subprotocols and return it via Sec-WebSocket-Protocol.
+* Server must select one of the advertised subprotocols and return it via `Sec-WebSocket-Protocol`.
 If the server does not support any, then the connection is aborted.
 * Client may send a list of protocol extensions in Sec-WebSocket-Extensions.
 * Server may confirm one or more selected extensions via Sec-WebSocket-Extensions.
 If no extensions are provided, then the connection proceeds without them.